alex-anast/ieee-papers-mapper/README.md

 - [ ] Automate, classify, store in the DB
 - [ ] For the dash webapp, create a prototype interactive interface
 - [ ] If webapp is running, if a change in the database has happened, let the user know through a push notification and update visuals
+- [ ] Try and connect everything together!

 ## Features